 I’ve never read On The Road.
-A right of passage for most writers and artists, perhaps my ignorance means I am neither.
+A rite of passage for most writers and artists, perhaps my ignorance means I am neither.
 An argument could be made.

 Further research revealed that Kerouac actually taped typewriter paper together, top to bottom, into long sheets that could be fed through a typewriter without the interference of changing sheets.
 True stream of consciousness writing.
 In the moment.
-Not editing.
+No editing.
 Probably not stopping to consider choices.
 Just choosing.
 Or not choosing.
-Being nothing by creating something without creating a thing.
+Being nothing, by creating something, without creating a thing.